Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

 // Create our iterator, pointing it to the location of the images ImageInstanceIterator imgIter = new ImageInstanceIterator();
 imgIter.setImagesLocation(new File("datasets/nominal/mnist-minimal"));
-// Featurize 16 instances at a time imgIter.setTrainBatchSize(16);
+// Featurize 1 instances at a time (increase if machine memory allows) imgIter.setTrainBatchSize(1);
 myFilter.setImageInstanceIterator(imgIter);

 // Load our pretrained model